 Much has been written on the subject of gender differences in relationships and there is still more research to be done to enable us to understand the effects fully.
 One popular and easy to read book on the subject is Men Are From Mars, Women Are From Venus by John Gray.
 In this book the top 6 primary emotional needs of women are explained:

-A women needs her partner to show concern for her general well-being and an interest in her feelings.
-This is due to a combination of biological and cultural conditioning that support the nurturing role a women will often take.
+A woman needs her partner to show concern for her general well-being and an interest in her feelings.
+This is due to a combination of biological and cultural conditioning, that support the nurturing role women will often take.
 To show caring is not reflective of how much money a partner is willing to spend.
-Rather it can be demonstrated by checking in with her on a regular basis to see how she is doing, checking she got home safely, considerate planning, asking interested questions etc. Personally the guys I have been the most interested in are the ones who have waited with me at the bus stop right until my bus came, the guy who walked 15 minutes in the opposite direction to escort me to the tube station and the guy who always messaged me after a date to check I got home okay.
+Rather it can be demonstrated by checking in with her on a regular basis to see how she is doing, checking she got home safely, considerate planning, asking interested questions etc. Personally, the guys I have been the most interested in are the ones who have waited with me at the bus stop right until my bus came, the guy who walked 15 minutes in the opposite direction to escort me to the tube station, and the guy who always messaged me after a date to check I got home okay.
 Lauren Jacobs provides some interesting views as to why this is a key need for many women in Why Strong, Independent Women Just Want to Be Taken Care of (Sometimes) on the Huffington Post blog: